 Finance, Facilities and IT will know about certain pieces.
-But they are often not fully versed on how photography and creative operations are managed.
-Then, once the build-out is ready, the brands have to retro-fit personnel to run the studio that has been built without their input.
-This exponentially increases the risk of it starting out with (avoidable) inefficiencies baked in.
+However, they are often not fully versed in how photography and creative operations are managed.
+Then, once the build-out is ready, the brands have to retrofit personnel to run the studio that has been built without their input.
+This exponentially increases the risk of it starting with (avoidable) inefficiencies baked in.

 To give the studio the best chance of being a success, you need to have expert opinions from the start.
-They can help with everything from software, studio buildout, the team structures and — of course — the budget.
-Combining practical studio expertise with someone who is intimately familiar with the brand’s requirements will ensure a smoother process.
+They can help with everything from software, studio buildout, team structures, and — of course — the budget.
+Combining practical studio expertise with someone intimately familiar with the brand’s requirements will ensure a smoother process.

 2. What does the right team look like?

-As any HR person will attest, getting your staffing right is super important.
+As an HR person will attest, getting your staffing right is super important.
 And, just like in any other line of the business, it isn’t easy.